Table of Contents

 How to Unclog a Sink Drain at Home

 When you have a slow drain, avoid the urge to use chemical drain cleaners.
 Drain cleaners dissolve blockages, but they can also damage your pipes.
 If you constantly use drain cleaner to unclog kitchen or shower drains, you are effectively reducing the life expectancy of your plumbing system.
 Instead of using drain cleaners, here are a few proactive steps you can take that will reduce the risk for clogs.

 Kitchen Sink: Just because you have a garbage disposal doesn’t mean you should use it as a garbage can.
 Our drain cleaning plumbers recommend scraping food in garbage cans.
 Also, do not pour grease down the drain.

 Bathroom Sink: With long luxurious hair comes great responsibility.
 After styling, instead of rinsing your hair down the sink gather it up and put it in the garbage.
 This will eliminate the need to frequently unclog your drains

 Bathroom Shower: If the drain in your shower doesn’t have a grate, install one.
 This will keep more than 75% of the hair from going down the drain.

 How to Unclog a Sink Drain in Your Home

-Put the bucket under the P trap and unscrew the nut and remove the rod.
+The first step to unclogging a drain with standing water is to place a bucket under the P trap and unscrew the nut and remove the rod.
 Now you can change positions and look at the top of the sink.
 You should now be able to pull out your sink plug.
 Once the sink plug is removed, you will officially begin the process of unclogging a drain.
 Next, take the wire clothing hanger, cut it and form a small loop with your pliers.
 You can use this loop to fish out hair and other debris.
 If something large went down your drain, you can remove the P trap.
 You can use the same looped clothing hanger for your shower and tub drains.